basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin security revoke <permissions> on <bucket-type> <bucket> from all|{<user>|<group>[,...]}
 ```

-If you select `ANY`, this means that the permission (or set of permissions) is
+If you select `any`, this means that the permission (or set of permissions) is
 granted/revoked for all buckets and [[bucket types|Using Bucket Types]].
 If you specify a bucket type only, then the permission is granted/revoked for all buckets of that type.
 If you specify a bucket type _and_ a bucket, the permission is granted/revoked only for that bucket type/bucket combination.

 **Note**: You cannot grant/revoke permissions with respect only to a bucket.
 You must specify either a bucket type by itself or a bucket type and bucket.